Dempsey89/JavaScript-Algorithms/README.md

 # What is this repo?
-    This is a repo containing various algorithms I have soleved using JavaScript.
+    This is a repo containing various algorithms I have solved using JavaScript.